-Customized settings are disabled in this section because our engineers have determined that these settings best extend battery life.
-Depending on the battery type you choose, these values will change for different lead acid chemistries (flooded versus sealed).
+Custom settings are disabled in this section “EXPERT MODE DISABLED” as our engineers have determined that these default settings are best suited to extend the life of lead-acid batteries.
+Depending on the type of battery selected, these values will change for different lead acid chemistries (liquid or sealed).

 Equalize voltage is specific to flooded batteries.
 Flooded batteries require a regular equalization charge to remove sulfation that accumulates on the internal plates of the battery, which is a natural consequence of repetitive battery cycling.
 Non-liquid, lead acid batteries do not require equalization, but do require a regular boost charging voltage.